Cod3ddy/http-client-cli/README.md

 The following features are planned for future releases:

-- Support for GET method with additional parameters like headers.
+- Support for all HTTP methods with additional parameters like headers.
 - Implementation of DELETE request.
 - Ability to send UPDATE request.